apfelaudio/eurorack-pmod/README.md

 - Various [example cores](gateware/cores) (and calibration / driver cores for the audio CODEC) initially targeting an [iCEBreaker FPGA](https://1bitsquared.com/products/icebreaker) (iCE40 part) and Colorlight i5 / i9 (ECP5 part).
 Examples include calibration, sampling, effects, synthesis sources and so on.
 The design files can be synthesized to a bitstream using Yosys' [oss-cad-suite](https://github.com/YosysHQ/oss-cad-suite-build).
 - A [VCV Rack plugin](https://github.com/schnommus/verilog-vcvrack) so you can simulate your Verilog designs in a completely virtual modular system, no hardware required.

+## Included examples
+This repository contains a bunch of example DSP cores which are continuously being updated:
+- Bitcrusher
+- Filter (high pass / low pass / band pass)
+- Clock divider
+- .wav sampler
+- Pitch shifter
+- Sequential routing switch
+- Echo/delay effect
+- VCA (voltage controlled amplifier)
+- VCO (voltage controlled oscillator)

+These examples can all run out of the box on the development boards listed below.
+The repository currently only supports a Linux-based development environment, however porting to Mac / Windows should be fairly trivial and maybe the community can do it :).

+## Choosing an FPGA development board
+An FPGA development board itself is NOT included!
+Essentially anything iCE40 or ECP5 based that has a PMOD connector will support the open-source tools and the examples in this project.
+Just make sure you have enough LUTS, >3K is enough to do interesting things.

+The following development boards have been tested with `eurorack-pmod` and are supported by the examples in the github repository
+- iCEbreaker (iCE40 based)
+- Colorlight i5 (ECP5 based)
+- Colorlight i9 (ECP5 based)

 ## Hardware details

 ![labelled eurorack-pmod 3.0](docs/img/labelled.jpg)

 - 3HP module compatible with modular synthesizer systems.
+    - Module depth is 47mm with both ribbon cables attached
+    - This fits nicely in e.g. a 4MS POD 48X (pictured below).
 - PMOD connector compatible with most FPGA development boards.
 - 8 (4 in + 4 out) DC-coupled audio channels, 192KHz / 32bit sampling supported.
 - PWM-controlled, user-programmable red/green LEDs on each output channel.